 1. How much will my permit(s) cost?

 Answer: Fees are determined by the Master Fee Schedule approved by the City Council.
 Fees are usually adjusted beginning on July 1st at the beginning of each fiscal year.
-For the current Master Fee Schedule, see link:
+You can find the Master Fee Schedule, here.

 Permit fee range greatly depending on the types of permits.
 A flat fee can be as low as $140 for an obstruction permit for one parking space per day.
 Cost based fees are on a sliding scale, for example PX Permits are based on the Engineer’s Cost Estimate.
 A PX Permit can range from thousands of dollars to hundreds of thousands of dollars.
 Each Permit Application Package includes “HOW ARE FEES CALCULATED” Sheet(s) for that permit.